Divergent-Discourses/ilcm-integration/README.md

 5. Copy file from accessible folder into running Docker container using the following command, all one line:

-    ```docker cp path/to/model/<model>.tar.gz <docker_container_name>:/home/rstudio/<model>.tar.gz```
+    - ```docker cp path/to/model/<model>.tar.gz <docker_container_name>:/home/rstudio/<model>.tar.gz```

 6. Note: ```docker_container_name``` is usually the last container listed in the docker interface.

 7. Unpack the model from within the docker environment.

-  a.
-Open the rStudio interface from within the iLCM
+  -	Open the rStudio interface from within the iLCM

-  b.
-In the lower left section of the rstudio interface, change from “console” to “terminal” and input the following command, all on one line:
+  -	In the lower left section of the rstudio interface, change from “console” to “terminal” and input the following command, all on one line:

     ```/home/rstudio/miniconda3/bin/pip3 install /home/rstudio/<model>.tar.gz```